onilabs/stratifiedjs/README.md

 No need to compile anything unless you change something in the src/ directory.
 In that case, you can use the src/build/make-apollo tool to reassemble oni-apollo.js and oni-apollo-node.js.
-The build process should work on most unixy environment out of the box (in particular it requires CPP - the C preprocessor).
+The build process should work on most unixy environments out of the box (in particular it requires CPP - the C preprocessor).

 How to run/install